Landlord gas safety certificate Guidance 2021

 1. Annual safety checks

-Appliances and flues need to have an annual gas safety check to ensure the property & tenants’ safety is not at risk.
+Appliances and flues need an annual gas safety check to ensure the property’s and tenants’ safety.

 It is also known as and referred to as a CP12 certificate.

-A check can be booked any time from 10-12 months after the last examination.
+A check can be booked from 10-12 months after the last examination.
 This does not affect the original inspection expiry date.

 2. Gas Safety Record

-After the annual gas safety check has been done, you must, within 28 days, provide a copy of the certificate to your tenant.
+After the annual gas safety check, you must provide a copy of the certificate to your tenant within 28 days.

 For new tenants, you must provide this when the tenancy commences.